 Curbside pickup, also commonly referred to as BOPAC (Buy Online, Pick Up At Curbside), has become one of the more popular ways retailers have transformed their brick-and-mortar locations into fulfillment hubs.
 While grocers paved the first wave of curbside fulfillment, countless retailers are now following with a similar option.

 By allowing customers to place orders ahead of time, employees are able to prepackage the order.
-When the customer arrives at the store location, an employee brings the order to their car.
+When the shopper arrives at the physical store location, an employee brings the order to their car.

 While some businesses have reopened with a manual (over the phone) curbside pickup process, the most efficient and scalable way to enact BOPAC is through implementing a digital, online process.